neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

 var id = _objectStore.Store(driver);
 ```

-Because the store belongs to the connection's scope, the driver is disposed automatically when the test's connection closes; storing an object never creates a cleanup obligation for the handler.
+Because the message loop clears the store when the test's connection closes, the driver is disposed automatically at the end of the test; storing an object never creates a cleanup obligation for the handler.

 **Step 6: write the response.**
 Add a dependency on `IResponseWriter` and write the record: